-RMG is responsible for overseeing the management of the risk arising from these securitisation activities.
+RMG is responsible for overseeing the management of the risk arising from all securitisation exposures.
 RMG approves all securitisation transactions and exposures arising from securitisation activity.
 RMG Prudential, Capital & Markets (PCM) reviews transactions to ensure compliance with APS 120 and other regulations.
 RMG Credit sets limits on securitisation exposures and reviews transactions to identify all risks involved.
-RMG Market Risk reviews market exposures associated with securitisations, such as swaps.
+RMG Market Risk reviews market exposures associated with securitisations, such as swaps, and other exposures held in the trading book.
 Macquarie's primary risk mitigant is the limit framework and approval process governing exposures to securitisations.